Wilmington Sharks: Coaching staff

-Before joining the Sharks, Burroughs spent three seasons with the Edenton Steamers, formerly of the CPL.
-He served as pitching coach in 2017 before being promoted to head coach in 2018 and 2019.
-As a player, Burroughs competed in four seasons of professional baseball, including three with independent teams and one in international competition.
-He was known for his versatility, serving as a spot starter, left-handed specialist, and emergency designated hitter.
+Before joining Wilmington, Burroughs spent three seasons with the Edenton Steamers, then a member of the Coastal Plain League.
+He served as an assistant coach in 2017 before becoming head coach for the 2018 and 2019 seasons.
+Prior to coaching, Burroughs played four seasons of professional baseball, including three seasons in independent baseball and one season internationally.
+Primarily a pitcher, he was used as a spot starter and left-handed reliever and also appeared as a designated hitter.